nwchemgit/nwchem-wiki/TCE.md

  end
  task tce energy
 ```
-This version of MRCC works only with GA as specified by the "IO GA"
+This version of MRCC works only with GA as specified by the `IO GA`
 option.
 In addition this code works only with the spin-orbit 4-index
 transformation, however in all circumstances an RHF Hartree-Fock initial
 calculation has to be used.
 In this implementation the effective